FREQUENTLY ASKED QUESTIONS

 Where is a good place to watch the show from?

-1. The Bremerton boardwalk will have some of the best views and will also have live music, delicious food, crafts and shopping all day.
+1. The Bremerton Boardwalk has the best public viewing plus live music, delicious food, crafts and shopping all day.

 3. Whitey Domstad Park is the closest public area on the Manette side of the bridge, offering a grassy hill and some benches for families to sit down. *There is limited parking in Manette.